DMTF/Redfish-Tacklebox/README.md

   --system SYSTEM, -s SYSTEM
                         The ID of the system to manage --attribute name value, -a name value
-                        Sets a BIOS attribute to a new value
+                        Sets a BIOS attribute to a new value; can be supplied multiple times to set multiple attributes
 ```

 Example: `rf_bios_settings.py -u root -p root -r https://192.168.1.100 -a BiosMode Legacy`